The overlooked skill for every career transition: Holding liminal space. (plus 5 ways to increase your capacity)

 What are the signs that you see when you’re in the liminal space?

 The first step is acknowledging your signs.
-The second step is to normalise it.
+The second step is to accept them.
 Every human on earth has a brain that craves stability and predictability.
-If this is hard for you to accept, you might benefit from practising self-compassion first.
+If you are hard on yourself and think you’re uniquely flawed, you could benefit from practising self-compassion.
 You might try Dr. Neff’s 5 minute self-compassion practice on Insighttimer.

 2. Enhance your ability to tolerate discomfort.